YanzhaoW/cosmic_radiation/README.md

     * What are the functions of a CFD and why are CFDs needed in this experiment?
       *HINT*: the time-walk effect and background noise
     * What are the outputs of a CFD?
-      *HINT*: the logical output and constant-fraction shaped signals, the one with zero-crossing
+      *HINT*: the logic output and constant-fraction shaped signals, the one with zero-crossing
-- Logical unit
+- Logic unit
 - Delay module
 - Time-amplitude converter (TAC)
 - Multi-channel analyser (MCA)